THE SHAKER HISTORY STORY

 As far as research and development, we do that to this day through venues such as clubs, bars and festivals.
 All is fair game.
 We receive input from players all over the world, listen to what they say, and respond.
 That’s the thing when you aren’t too big.
 You can adapt and respond quickly.
 And that is what we are constantly striving to do.
 We keep on perfecting.
 The art form evolves, so too the player.
 We refer to this as influence induced evolution.

 So, let us all here at Shaker Microphone tell our harmonica loving friends out there in the world, thank you!
 Why?
 Because each and every one of you are part and parcel of keeping the music alive.
 It is stories taken from life and played by the people who have lived it.
 Once Shakey asked James Harman, “What is a blues song?”
 He answered, “I don’t know about somebody else’s, but I’m tellin’ a story, man, and it’s true.”
 Playing harmonica is the way some of us choose to convey our emotions, hopes, disappointments and dreams to the next generation.
 And we do it with 10 holes, some wood, brass and breath.

-Shakey Joe considers himself an okay harp player, but a darn good microphone designer.
-A harp player's microphone is a link in the chain between the player's lips and the hearers ear.
+Shakey Joe considers himself an okay harp player, but a darn good microphone designer and builder.
+A harp player’s microphone is a link in the chain between the player’s lips and the hearers ear.
 We thank you for choosing Shaker Microphones for your link.